-WS 6: Feminist Thought and Feminist Theory Objectives
+WS 6: Feminist Thought and Feminist Theory Objectives This course will

 - a.
 Introduce students to Feminist thought in different locations - b.
 Equip students with an understanding of feminist social and political theory

 Sex and Gender: Different Locations and Feminists Debates